bec-ca/botle/README.md

 If you want to try the solver, it is hosted at: https://bekyblog.tech/wordle-solver/

+It is caled botle, because it is a BOT that solves wordLE.

 ## Some technical details

 The engine was written in C++, the GUI was written in reacjs.
 There is a cache